To give your car the best chance of passing an MOT first time, it is worth investing in a pre-MOT check

 All vehicles registered after 1980 have a vehicle identification number – or VIN – somewhere on the vehicle.

-You can check that yours matches the VIN in your vehicle handbook as you follow the pre-MOT checklist.
+You can check that yours matches the VIN in your vehicle handbook as you follow the MOT checks list.

 If a vehicle is stolen or has been modified, then it may have had its VIN removed.
-That means that if yours is removed or damaged, then it will lead to MOT failure.
+That means that if yours is removed or damaged, this will lead to MOT failure.

 You should report this to the DVLA.